Fatboychummy-CC/CCTest-Framework/README.md

 The test would pass, as the first call to `get_some_property` would return 32, the call to `set_some_property` would be called with 64, and the second call to `get_some_property` would return 64.

+Thus, total calls to `get_some_property` would be 2, and total calls to `set_some_property` would be 1 -- which is what we were expecting!

 ##### `CONNECTS`